OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/SelfServiceWebDeployment/README_SelfServiceWebDeployment.md

 #Site Configuration
 ##Configuration XML
-The SSDS SelfServiceConfig.xml is located at the root of the site and allows for the customization of the SSDS.
+The file **SelfServiceConfig.xml** is located at the root of the site and allows for the customization of the SSDS.
 The customizable areas of the site are as follows; the company logo in the site’s banner, the company’s name in the site’s banner, the questions and answers on the help page, and the builds offered.
-The SelfServiceConfig.xml file for the demonstration site can be found [here](http://officeproplusselfservice.cloudapp.net/SelfServiceConfig.xml).
+Each "Build" represents an ODT Configuration XML file which corresponds to a deployment item on the site.

 ####Example SelfServiceConfig.xml
 ![alt text](https://github.com/OfficeDev/Office-IT-Pro-Deployment-Scripts/blob/Development/Office-ProPlus-Deployment/SelfServiceWebDeployment/images/ExampleSelfServiceConfigXml.png "Example self service config.xml")

-###Company Name and Logo
+###Company Name
-To configure the company simply set **Name** attribute of the **Company** element in the SelfServiceConfig.xml file.
-To add a company logo to the SSDS’ banner add an image of the company’s logo to the Content folder of the site, then add the path to the file as the value of the **LogoSrc** attribute.
+To configure the company simply set **Name** attribute of the **Company** element in the **SelfServiceConfig.xml** file.

 ###Help Page Content
 To add content to the Help Page add an **Item** element as a child of the **Help** element with a **Question** and **Answer** element as children.
 Add the possible question as the contents of the **Question**